-Derrick Odum enters his fifth season coaching SMU's secondary having come to SMU after three seasons at Utah where he coached safeties.
+Derrick Odum enters his sixth season coaching SMU's secondary having come to SMU after three seasons at Utah where he coached safeties.

 The 2011 season saw the continued development of the SMU secondary, as Richard Crawford earned first-team All-C-USA honors and Chris Banjo was honorable mention.
 The season was capped off with a BBVA Compass Bowl win that saw the Mustangs limit Pitt to just 10 rushing yards and a Bowl-record-low six points.
 Following the season, Crawford was selected by the Washington Redskins in the NFL Draft.

 In 2010, Odum led Banjo to second-team All-Conference USA honors and Crawford to honorable mention accolades, while helping SMU rank second in the league in pass defense efficiency.
 Another SMU corner, Sterling Moore, would go on to start for the New England Patriots in 2011.

 In 2009, Odum helped guide a defense that notched 17 interceptions, a number which tied for the 16th-best total in the nation, and led defensive backs Rock Dennis and Bryan McCann to honorable mention All-Conference honors.

 In 2007, Odum tutored a defense that finished number one in the nation in pass efficiency defense and fifth in the country in scoring defense.
 Among the standouts he helped develop were Joe Dale, the 2007 Poinsettia Bowl MVP, Steve Tate, a first-team All-Mountain West selection, and Robert Johnson, who was named the ESPN National Player of the Week after his performance against UCLA.